-However, many people fail to take full advantage of the significant resources positive feedback can provide.
+However, many people fail to take full advantage of the benefits positive feedback can provide.
 Some may feel hesitant to accept recognition, feeling modest about their achievements.
 Others may be good at accepting appreciation but fail to process it effectively.

-Gallup’s 2015 report, State of the American Manager: Analytics and Advice for Leaders, revealed that 51% of US managers are not engaged at work.
-This can greatly impact their employees in what Gallup calls the “cascade effect”.
+Gallup’s 2015 report “State of the American Manager: Analytics and Advice for Leaders”, revealed that 51% of US managers are not engaged at work.
+This can have an impact on their team members in what Gallup calls the “cascade effect”.
 They found that employees who are supervised by highly engaged managers are 59% more likely to be engaged at work!

 1. Share appreciation

 For example, if you receive positive feedback from upper management you can recognize your employees’ efforts by saying, “Thank you, we had an amazing group of people working on this project and we couldn’t have done it without the participation of the whole team.”

-4. Set Goals for Yourself
+4. Set goals for yourself

 Summary and take-aways: